Skip to content

 Velite is a framework agnostic library, it can be used in any JavaScript framework or library, including Next.js.

-Here is some recipes for help you better integrate Velite with Next.js.
+Here are some recipes for help you better integrate Velite with Next.js.

 You can use the Next.js plugin to call Velite's programmatic API to start Velite with better integration.